pydata/xarray/doc/user-guide/io.rst

 In some storage mediums, such as with cloud object storage (e.g. amazon S3), this can introduce significant overhead, because two separate HTTP calls to the object store must be made for each variable in the dataset.
-As of Xarray version 0.18, Xarray by default uses a feature called *consolidated metadata*, storing all metadata for the entire dataset with a single key (by default called ``.zmetadata``).
+As of xarray version 0.18, xarray by default uses a feature called *consolidated metadata*, storing all metadata for the entire dataset with a single key (by default called ``.zmetadata``).
 This typically drastically speeds up opening the store.
 (For more information on this feature, consult the `zarr docs <https://zarr.readthedocs.io/en/latest/tutorial.html#consolidating-metadata>`_.)

-By default, Xarray writes consolidated metadata and attempts to read stores with consolidated metadata, falling back to use non-consolidated metadata for reads.
-Because this fall-back option is so much slower, Xarray issues a ``RuntimeWarning`` with guidance when reading with consolidated metadata fails:
+By default, xarray writes consolidated metadata and attempts to read stores with consolidated metadata, falling back to use non-consolidated metadata for reads.
+Because this fall-back option is so much slower, xarray issues a ``RuntimeWarning`` with guidance when reading with consolidated metadata fails:

     Failed to open Zarr store with consolidated metadata, falling back to try